Qunish/mangoplate-api-based-scraper/README.md

 ## Note

 - Make sure to set up the MongoDB connection properly before running the script.
-- This script is based on the MangoPlate website structure as of the knowledge cutoff date in September 2021.
+- This script is based on the MangoPlate website structure while writing the script.
 Any changes to the website structure may require modifications to the script.# mangoplate-api-based-scraper